xwmario/Warez/README.md

 - Open QB advance settings
 - Bind the network interface to your VPN network adapter (TAP) - e.g. PIA/Proton [see here example](https://i.imgur.com/pD7atey.jpg).

-### Torrent Plugins for e.g. Deluge
+### Torrent Plugins for e.g. for Deluge
-- [Deluge Plugins Overview](https://dev.deluge-torrent.org/wiki/Plugins) - A list of official and third-party plugins for Deluge.
 - [Auto removing of deluge torrents](https://github.com/omaralvarez/deluge-autoremoveplus) - Auto removal of deluge torrents after they are finished.
 - [deluge-ltConfig](https://github.com/ratanakvlun/deluge-ltconfig/releases) - ltConfig is a plugin for Deluge that allows direct modification to libtorrent settings and has preset support.
+- [Deluge Plugins Overview](https://dev.deluge-torrent.org/wiki/Plugins) - An official list of third-party plugins for Deluge.

 #### rTorrent
 - [flood](https://github.com/jfurrow/flood) - A web UI for rTorrent with a Node.js backend and React frontend.